tentone/potree-core/README.md

-# Potree Object
+# Potree Core

- - This project is based on Potree V1.6
+ - This project is based on Potree V1.6.
+ - Potree is a project created by Markus Schütz i have only adapted some of its components.
- - The following elements were removed from the library
+ - Some elements were removed from the library
  	- PotreeViewer
  	- Controls, Input, GUI, Tools
  	- Anotations, Actions, ProfileRequest